-The film's final shot is meant to mirror the famous shot of Luke Skywalker in Star Wars: Episode IV - A New Hope (1977). when he looked out on the two sunsets.
+This movie's final shot is meant to mirror the famous shot of Luke Skywalker in Star Wars: Episode IV - A New Hope (1977). when he looked out on the two sunsets.
 It is the only shot of the film kept in widescreen format on the pan-and-scan DVD release.

 The scene of Vader and Obi-wan using the "force push" on each other and knocking each other back originally had a force field graphic effect added, but George Lucas was not satisfied with its inclusion, thus the final shot did not have this effect added.

-All shots of C-3PO had the entire green screen set reflecting in his shiny gold armor, so digital effects artists, in post-production, had to digitally repaint C-3PO's armor frame by frame to remove any traces of the set.
+All shots of C-3PO had the entire greenscreen set reflecting in his shiny gold armor, so digital effects artists, in post-production, had to digitally repaint C-3PO's armor frame by frame to remove any traces of the set.

-When Obi-wan finds General Grievous on Utapau, his first words are, "Hello, there."
-In Star Wars: Episode IV - A New Hope (1977), when Obi-wan is first introduced, his words to R2-D2 are, "Hello, there."
+When Obi-Wan finds General Grievous on Utapau, his first words are "Hello, there".
+In Star Wars: Episode IV - A New Hope (1977), when Obi-Wan is first introduced, his words to R2-D2 are "Hello, there".

 Ian McDiarmid is doubled by a trained stuntman for his light-saber battles and more physically demanding shots, such as when Palpatine scrambles away from Mace Windu.
-As with Christopher Lee, computer effects were used to put the actor's face over the face of the stunt double.
+As with Sir Christopher Lee, computer effects were used to put the actor's face over the face of the stunt double.
 McDiarmid stated in numerous interviews that he was pleased that his character, even if not himself personally, was finally involved in some action sequences.
 For the sword fight between Windu and Sidious, however, the demands for camera angles and close-ups meant that stunt coordinator Nick Gillard had to teach the two actors the entire fight sequence, which was then shot partly with the stunt performers, and partly with Jackson and McDiarmid.

 The opera house dialogue between Anakin and Palpatine was originally going to be set in Palpatine's office.
-This idea was aborted, because the crew felt the characters had spent too much time there already.
+This idea was aborted because the crew felt the characters had spent too much time there already.